DMequanint/Theses/README.txt

 # Theses
 This work is in progress.
-The full work pieces will be uploaded following the conclusion of the research.
+The full research work components/parts will be uploaded following the conclusion of the research.